softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

 ```

 #### How to link the executable in the wrapper script
 * Your executable should be in the bin directory after you do a make-insall.
 You can link the executable to the wrapper script using a rappture provided library function executeCommand.
-Follwoing code segment explains how to execute the program.
+The following code segment explains how to execute the program.

 ```python
 try: